The Ultimate Guide to Building Powerful Keras Image Classification Models

 Conclusion

-If you wish to learn more about Image Classification and Deep Learning check out our Caltech Artificial Intelligence Course by Simplilearn in Collaboration with Caltech University and IBM.
+If you wish to learn more about Image Classification and Deep Learning check out our Caltech Post Graduate Program In AI And Machine Learning by Simplilearn in Collaboration with Caltech University and IBM.
 You will learn many crucial topics like NLP, Keras, Tensorflow, and much more.
-You can also become an AI Engineer with our Artificial Intelligence Engineer
+You can also become an AI Engineer with our Artificial Intelligence Engineer course.

 About the Author